Hackers News Hackers News

 Inside the Evasion Engine: How RoningLoader Hides Its Tracks

-The attack begins when the trojanized NSIS installer executes on the victim’s machine.
-It drops both a legitimate application and a hidden malicious binary side by side.
-The real software runs normally in the foreground while the malware executes quietly in the background.
+The attack sequence begins with the execution of the trojanized NSIS installer.
+This installer concurrently drops a legitimate application and a hidden malicious binary.
+The genuine software operates normally in the foreground, keeping the user unsuspicious, while the malware executes quietly in the background.
+This “twin-installation” technique makes the initial infection exceptionally difficult to detect.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.